 The Data Science Method (DSM) — A framework on how to take your data science projects to the next level.

-Have you landed your first data science job or are you in the midst of a data science boot camp or perhaps a seasoned machine learning professional?
-Regardless, applying the DSM in your projects will elevate your work to make a greater impact and propel your success as a data scientist.
+Have you already landed your first data science job or are you in the midst of a data science boot camp?
+Or perhaps, you’re a seasoned machine learning professional?
+Regardless, applying the Data Science Method (DSM) in your projects will elevate your work, improve your impacts, and strengthen your skills as a data scientist.

 The biggest difference between people that are successful as data scientists and those that are not, is their ability to effectively frame data science projects and communicate project outcomes.